-YAPM goes with the Micro Office ribbon style interface and isn’t just a task manager tool but more of a complete all round task monitoring, management and analysis tool with a ton of features.
+YAPM goes with the Micro Office ribbon style interface and isn’t just a task manager tool but more of a complete all round task monitoring, management, and analysis tool with a ton of features.
 The program also boasts remote monitoring and shutdown features using WMI or a remote YAPM server.
-For support purposes there’s also a snapshot option which makes a complete record of everything in the program that can be viewed at a later time by more experienced users.
+For support purposes, there’s also a snapshot option that makes a complete record of everything in the program.

-If you’re looking for a no frills task management tool without the fancy colors or unneeded functions, then DTaskManager is a very useful program to have around.
-In looks and layout, it isn’t that far away from Windows task Manager and is light weight, only a 150K single executable, and has a number of extra functions that could prove useful, one of which is the ability to select and kill multiple processes with the aid of Shift or Ctrl clicking.
+If you’re looking for a no frills task management tool without fancy colors or unneeded functions, DTaskManager is a very useful program.
+In looks and layout, it isn’t that far away from Windows Task Manager, is lightweight, and has a number of extra functions that could prove useful.
+One of which is the ability to select and kill multiple processes with the aid of Shift or Ctrl clicking.

-A process can be terminated four different ways using the standard End or Quit commands, or for more stubborn programs you can force quit or even force quit while trying to bypass process permissions and protections.
-You can also suspend and resume tasks to temporarily free up the CPU, and a rather neat function in the Processes context menu is a “Trim RAM usage” command which behaves rather like the CleanMem utility and vastly reduces the used memory for selected or all running process.
+A process can be terminated using the standard End or Quit commands.
+For more stubborn programs you can force quit or even force quit while trying to bypass process permissions and protections.
+You can also suspend and resume tasks to temporarily free up the CPU, and “Trim RAM usage” behaves like the CleanMem utility and reduces the used memory for selected or all running processes.

-In addition to the Applications, Processes, Network and Performance tabs, DTaskManager also has an opened TCP/IP network ports tab, and the User/Kernel Module tabs allow you to view which files are being run inside the kernel space.
+In addition to the Applications, Processes, Network, and Performance tabs, DTaskManager also has an opened TCP/IP network ports tab, and the User/Kernel Module tabs allow you to view which files are being run inside the kernel space.
 There’s also a function to auto lower all non system process to idle and an undocumented auto priority function in the Tools menu.
-Although updated in 2012, DTaskManager has a few issues such as an “error 5” popup on some systems and the Path column seems to not always show correctly.
-The Setting to switch default task managers is via a sub menu in the Options menu.
+The default task manager option is via a sub menu in the Options menu.

-If Your Favored Tool Can’t Replace Task Manager Automatically
+If Your Favorite Tool Can’t Replace Task Manager Automatically

 Most of the more popular task manager programs have some sort of option to replace the Windows one, but what if you have a program you like to use that can’t do it?
-Thankfully, most of the tools above simply edit a registry key which launches them instead of taskmgr.exe when you press the shortcut keys, so you can also launch other useful task management programs such as Auslogics Task Manager, Bill2’s Process Manager, SterJo Task Manager or Daphne if you want to instead.
+Thankfully, you can also launch other task management programs with the help of a simple system registry edit.

-You can change the setting by editing your registry.
-Go to Start -> Run and type regedit.
+Go to Start and type regedit.
 Browse to the following location:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT \CurrentVersion\Image File Execution Options\taskmgr.exe